afontaine/ECE421/sparse_matrix/Questions.md

     methods to work as is.
 Although for performance and feature reasons we overrode some operations in Matrix to iterate over only non-zero elements.
 We also added the ability to iterate over only non-zero features as well.

+    Our implementation of a tri-diagonal matrix will completely override most iterative methods, and will provide options for iterating over certain parts of the matrix, similar to the original Matrix class.

 12. What exceptions can occur during the processing of sparse matrices?
 And how should the system handle them?